Susana Aragón

 She has curated shows in Peru and the USA including "Tiempos paralelos," "El mensaje," "Memoria de la tierra," at Qoricancha temple of the sun Contemporary Art Gallery in Cusco, Peru, the "Solo Mujeres" show at Mission Cultural Center: "Home, inside out," in San Francisco and "The tree of life," student’s show at Allston Windows Gallery, Berkeley.

-For the past years she has been a juror for “Babel”, an international video art contest.
+She has been a juror for “Babel”, an international video art contest.

 Her experience working in Art and technology with kids and adults in the Bay Area spans from Thousand Oaks Elementary School (Berkeley), Le Conte Elementary, (Berkeley), Sanchez Elementary (San Francisco), The Mission Cultural Center (San Francisco), SF General patients, SF MOMA, The Marsh Youth Theatre, San Francisco Youth theater, Walden Center & School in Berkeley and Escuela Bilingüe in Emeryville.
-She has collaborated with other artists in SOTA, Yerba Buena Center for the Arts and 16th Street Mission Studio.
+She has collaborated with other artists in SOTA, Yerba Buena Center for the Arts, Z Space and 16th Street Mission Studio.